Pronounced: kohr-ee-ON-ik vil-uhs sam-puhl-ing trans-ab-DAH-me-nahl

 This test may be considered when:

-Although a test showing a healthy baby without a genetic disorder is ideal, you will need to be prepared if the results show otherwise.
+When the results of this testing are available, you will need to consider what you will do with the information.
 If the test shows that your baby may have a genetic disorder, it may require you to make tough decisions regarding your pregnancy, such as whether or not to continue it.
 If you do continue with the pregnancy, you will need to address concerns, such as planning for a child with special needs.
 Your doctor can help you understand the pros and cons of having this test, as well as talk to you about options after you know the results.

 There are some risks with this test: